fredmorcos/katoob/README.md

 It should run on most BSD and POSIX compliant operating systems.

+## News

+* 2018-11-02 Frederic-Gerald Morcos <fred.morcos@gmail.com>
+  - Version 0.6.0-alpha
+  - Move from enchant-1 to enchant-2
+  - Move from autotools to meson
+  - Remove native Windows support (WSL can be used instead)
+  - Remove Maemo support

 ## Requirements

 Katoob was originally developed on Debian GNU/Linux but it should work